sjlimmer/Getting-and-Cleaning-Data-Course-Project/README.md

 The file run_analysis.R contains all of the analysis code.
 The steps invloved were:

 ### Merges the training and the test sets to create one data set.
-I have combined the two data sets (test and training), including both the data files (X_test.txt and X_train.txt) and the labels (y_test.txt and y_train.txt).
-This was done by using cbind to join the data and labels for each set (test and train), then using rbind to join the test and train sets into a single merged dataframe.
+I have combined the two data sets (test and training), including both the data files (X_test.txt and X_train.txt), the labels (y_test.txt and y_train.txt) and the subjects (subject_test.txt and subject_train.txt).
+This was done by using cbind to join the data, labels and subjects for each set (test and train), then using rbind to join the test and train sets into a single merged dataframe.

 ### Extracts only the measurements on the mean and standard deviation for each measurement.